On long-haul flights, pilots can rely on autopilot and a co-pilot to manage the demands of the journey and step in during emergencies.

 Here are critical roles where AI can step in to mitigate healthcare worker shortages.

 A study on AI voice-enabled digital assistants showed that it reduced the time healthcare professionals spend on documentation, freeing up time and allowing physicians to be more present and engaged during patient appointments.
-The result was a more personable and effective provider-patient encounter, improving the quality of care and the overall patient experience.
+The result was a more personable and effective provider-patient encounter, which improved the quality of care and the overall patient experience.

 AI-powered care coaches offer a transformative solution to this issue.
 It provides 24/7 support via text or interactive video, delivering on-demand assistance at a fraction of the cost of human coaches.
 Moreover, these AI systems also interact with the patient's care team, including physicians, specialists, and pharmacists, ensuring smooth communication and coordination.

-Finally, in remote or underserved areas where healthcare staff shortages are acute, AI Health Education Assistants can bridge the gap by providing essential health education and support, ensuring patients receive the necessary guidance without overburdening the limited available staff.
+Finally, in remote or underserved areas where healthcare staff shortages are acute, AI Health Education Assistants bridge the gap by providing essential health education and support, ensuring patients receive the necessary guidance without overburdening the limited available staff.

 Our healthcare system remains ill-equipped to handle situations when demand becomes overwhelming, often failing to prioritize patients based on the severity of their conditions and allocate resources efficiently.
 A stark example of this was the COVID-19 pandemic, where the overwhelming demand left physicians struggling to meet patient needs.
 In such scenarios, the lack of efficient patient triaging contributed to delayed care and increased strain on healthcare providers.